Bowel Conditions and Symptoms

 It is never too late to get help with your bowel problems.
 If you would like some advice on how to approach your GP regarding your bowel problem you may find our Advice Sheet helpful.
 It also includes information on tests that your GP may recommend you have done.
 To download, please click on this link Bowel Advice Sheet.

 Further Help and Advice

 You can also obtain the Radar key which is part of the National Key Scheme.
-Please click here to be directed to the Disability Rights UK website for more information.

-All the information provided by B&BF is intended as a general guide only and should not be treated as a substitute for the medical advice of your own GP or any other health professional.
+All the information provided by B&BC is intended as a general guide only and should not be treated as a substitute for the medical advice of your own GP or any other health professional.
 We therefore recommend that you make an appointment with your GP or other health professional for a medical assessment and diagnosis.